Favourited 766 times

 Help around the house

 During your stay you will meet many different locals.
 You can take boat trips and learn about mussel farming and logging, or you can walk a bit and learn about sheep farming and possum hunting.
 Our neighbors have a 300 acre sheep farm that has been in their family for five generations.
 I (Anne) was also an English teacher in my past life ( (trained to Master's degree level) so I am more than happy to help and advise on learning English.
-Our last helpers also went fishing in our dinghy using our fishing rods and caught lots of different NZ fish ( not all of them edible).
+Our last helpers also went fishing in our dinghy and in our kayaks using our fishing rods and caught lots of different NZ fish ( not all of them edible).
+There is an amazing private hiking track across the farm with spectacular views across the Sounds which you can use at any time.
+One of our helpers stayed for three months and used the track and the open sea to train for a triathlon. if you are interested we can also teach you how to make coffee like a barista.

 This host offers accommodation and payment.

 The chores are varied throughout the year and are often weather dependent.
 On sunny days there is plenty of gardening around the private areas of the property and looking after the vegetable garden which is not part of the Lodge.
-On wet days the inside work is general help cleaning and tidying up.
+On wet days the indoor task is general help cleaning and tidying up.
 This type of help is in the private areas of the property, is not paid, and is offered to any one regardless of experience as part of our desire to meet and help travelers from other countries and cultures.

-We have bunk houses with their own showers and kitchen facilities which are shared by travelers although we do like to have meals together with visiting travelers so that we can chat.
+We have bunk houses with their own showers and kitchen facilities which are shared by travelers although we do like to have meals together so that we can all chat.
 In the winter months when the lodge is closed, travelers can choose from any of the available apartments.